A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

-then obtains the prediction with the adjusted model as $\hat{y} = h_c(f_e(x;\theta_e(x_t));\theta_s^{*})$.
-By contrast, OSHOT \cite{dinnocente2020one} modifies the parameters of both the feature encoder and the SSL head according to the SSL objective at test time.
-Generally, many follow-up methods adopt the same auxiliary training strategy by developing various self-supervisions for different applications \cite{zhang2020inference,li2021test,hansen2021self,mirza2022mate,prabhudesai2022test,gandelsman2022test,osowiechi2023tttflow}.
-Among them, TTT-MAE \cite{gandelsman2022test} is a recent extension of TTT that utilizes the transformer backbone and replaces the self-supervision with masked autoencoders \cite{he2022masked}.
-TTTFlow \cite{osowiechi2023tttflow} employs the unsupervised normalizing flows as an alternative to self-supervision for the auxiliary task.
+then obtains the prediction with the adjusted model as $\hat{y} = h_c(f_e(x;\theta_e(x_t));\tim{\theta_c^{*}})$.
+By contrast, OSHOT \citep{dinnocente2020one} modifies the parameters of both the feature encoder and the SSL head according to the SSL objective at test time.
+Generally, many follow-up methods adopt the same auxiliary training strategy by developing various self-supervisions for different applications \citep{zhang2020inference,hansen2021self,gandelsman2022test}.
+Among them, TTT-MAE \citep{gandelsman2022test} is a recent extension of TTT that utilizes the transformer backbone and replaces the self-supervision with masked autoencoders \citep{he2022masked}.

-To increase the dependency between the primary task and the auxiliary task, GeOS \cite{dinnocente2019learning} further adds the features of the SSL head to the primary classification head.
-SSDN-TTT \cite{cohen2020self} develops an input-dependent mechanism that allows a self-supervised network to predict the weights of the primary network through filter-level linear combination.
-Similarly, SR-TTT \cite{lyu2022learning} does not follow the Y-shaped architecture but instead utilizes an explicit connection between the primary task and the auxiliary task.
+To increase the dependency between the primary task and the auxiliary task, GeOS \citep{dinnocente2019learning} further adds the features of the SSL head to the primary head.
+SR-TTT \citep{lyu2022learning} does not follow the Y-shaped architecture but instead utilizes an explicit connection between the primary task and the auxiliary task.
 Specifically, SR-TTT takes the output of the primary task as the input of the auxiliary task.
-Besides, TTCP \cite{sarkar2022leveraging} adopts the pipeline of TTT, but it leverages a test-time prediction ensemble strategy by identifying augmented samples that the SSL head could correctly classify.
-TTAPS \cite{bartler2022ttaps} modifies another popular SSL technique \cite{caron2020unsupervised} as self-supervision and merely updates the shared feature encoder for an augmented batch of a single test image.
+TTCP \citep{sarkar2022leveraging} follows the same pipeline as TTT, but it leverages a test-time prediction ensemble strategy by identifying augmented samples that the SSL head could correctly classify.